 New smart appliances from GE will do great things.
 They will save energy, reduce greenhouse gases, curb demand for power on the utility grid, generate “green jobs” in America and—oh, I almost forgot—clean your clothes, wash your dishes and keep your ice cream from melting.

 They will also be financed, in part, with your tax dollars, if, as seems likely, the company has its way.
 Incentives for manufacturers like GE that make super-efficient appliances are already part of the Waxman-Markey climate-change bill awaiting action in the U.S. Senate.
 As GE explained it, the government would provide “awards” to best-in-class appliances of $75 per dishwasher, $200 per refrigerator and $300 per water heater, paid directly to the manufacturers.
-As I read Section 214 of the bill (and I could be wrong, since it’s not easy reading), the government would also pay retailers who sell best-in-class appliances.
+As I read the bill (and I could be wrong, since it’s not easy reading), the government would also pay retailers who sell best-in-class appliances.

 Did you know that the government was going to subsidize appliance manufacturers?
 Me neither.